 Each year, management meets with business unit and corporate executives to evaluate the individual performance and leadership potential of our key executives.
-Our CEO uses these performance and leadership evaluations to develop individual pay recommendations to the Committee for senior executives, including the named executive officers (other than himself).
-The Committee reviews the performance evaluations and pay recommendations.
+Our CEO uses these performance and leadership evaluations to develop the individual pay recommendations made to the Committee for senior executives, including the named executive officers (other than himself).
+The Committee reviews the CEO's performance evaluations and pay recommendations for the named executive officers and sets their compensation.
 The Committee separately meets in executive session without the CEO present to review the CEO's performance and set his compensation.